AndrewE23/SQL_Project/cleaning_data.md

 >#2.
 The *sales_by_sku* table, which contained two columns ("productsku" and "total_ordered"), was entirely redundant.
 I first noticed that they were almost identical to two columns in the *sales_report* table, which prompted me to compare it with the three other tables that include a sku/productsku column.
 The verdict: All but 8 records had match in at least one other table.
 Since the table was worthless, I decided it would be better to simply delete it.

->#3.
+>#3: There are duplicate entries in the *all_sessions* and *analytics* tables.

+>#4.
 Monetary amounts in various columns were not formatted like currency, needing to be divided by 1,000,000 and rounded to two decimal points to better reflect what they are.

->#4: In the *all_sessions* table, country is sometimes labelled "(not set)", and city is sometimes either "(not set)" or "not available in demo dataset".
+>#5: In the *all_sessions* table, country is sometimes labelled "(not set)", and city is sometimes either "(not set)" or "not available in demo dataset".
 Any "(not set)" values can easily be replaced with NULL, while the other city string may have to be changed to "N/A" for ease of reading.

->#5: Product name entries in the *products*, *sales_reports*, and *all_sessions* tables sometimes have extraneous spaces, and for ease of access all product names can also be reduced to lower case.
+>#6: Product name entries in the *products*, *sales_reports*, and *all_sessions* tables sometimes have extraneous spaces, and for ease of access all product names can also be reduced to lower case.

 <hr>